Cloud-CV/IDE/README.md

 Setting up Fabrik on your local machine is very easy.
 You can setup Fabrik using two methods:

 ### Using Docker
+First , we need to download and install docker.
+If you already have docker on your system , you can skip this section FOR WINDOWS USERS :

+1) Double-click Docker for Windows Installer.exe to run the installer.
+If you haven’t already downloaded the installer (Docker for Windows Installer.exe), you can get it from download.docker.com.
+It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.

+2) Follow the install wizard to accept the license, authorize the installer, and proceed with the install.

+3) You are asked to authorize Docker.app with your system password during the install process.
+Privileged access is needed to install networking components, links to the Docker apps, and manage the Hyper-V VMs.

+4) Click Finish on the setup complete dialog to launch Docker.

+NOTE :(this works for MAC users also) For users whose systems do not satisfy the following criteria (OR are using MAC) : Windows 10 64bit- Pro, Enterprise or Education and a minimum of 4GB RAM -
+1) https://docs.docker.com/toolbox/overview/ Use this web-link to install the required tool box (click on the downlaod link for windows or mac respectively)

+2) Run the DockerToolBox file which should be in your downloads folder .
+If not then go to settings of your browser -> downloads and    find the downloaded file from there .

+3) Follow the setup wizard and once done click finish .
+Docker should load up .
+If not then you should find 3 shortcuts on your desktop(VirtualBox , Kitematic and Docker QuickStart).
+Click the one named Docker Quickstart . this should complete all the remaining tasks for you .

+INSTALLING FABRIK:
 1. Get the source code on to your machine via git.

     ```